TatWof/Fullerton/223C/assignment2/README.md

 The Linux bash will automatically run the program after it finishes compiling.
 To run the output executable file on Windows use the command `./main.out`

+# Changelog
+## Version 1
+Source code uses a struct with a custom tokenizer function

+## Version 2
+Altered source code to use strtok() function instead of custom tokenizer

 # Known Issues
 - printing strings is also printing ending trash data
     - Identified: C-strings requires null-termination